logo

 Common mistakes

-Students often confuse the roles of stationary and mobile phases in chromatography, thinking both are the same.
+Students often mix up the roles of stationary and mobile phases.

 • Misinterpreting Rf Values